-- 5.9.1 Prior to the notice of award date, the Contractor shall procure at its sole expense and maintain insurance coverage acceptable to the State in full force and effect throughout the term of the Contract.
+- 5.9.1 Prior to the notice of award date, the CONTRACTOR shall procure at its sole expense and maintain insurance coverage acceptable to the State in full force and effect throughout the term of the Contract.
 The Offeror shall provide proof of insurance for the following minimum insurance coverage(s) and limit(s) in order to be awarded a contract.
-The type of insurance coverage is listed as follows: - a) Commercial General Liability Insurance

-Commercial general liability insurance coverage against claims for bodily injury and property damage arising out of all operations, activities or contractual liability by the Contractor, its employees and subcontractors during the term of the Contract.
-This insurance shall include the following coverage and limits specified or required by any applicable law: bodily injury and property damage coverage with a minimum of \$1,000,000 per occurrence; personal injury of \$1,000,000 per occurrence; and with an aggregated limit of \$2,000,000.
+The type of insurance coverage is listed as follows: - a) Commercial General Liability Insurance include the following coverage and limits specified or required by any applicable law: bodily injury and property damage coverage with a minimum of \$1,000,000 per occurrence; personal injury of \$1,000,000 per occurrence; and with an aggregated limit of \$2,000,000.
 The commercial general liability policy shall be written on an occurrence basis and the policy shall provide legal defense costs and expenses in addition to the limits of liability stated above.

-The Contractor shall be responsible for payment of any deductible applicable to this policy.
+The CONTRACTOR shall be responsible for payment of any deductible applicable to this policy.